 We believe in the importance of intentional teaching of ‘socio-emotional competencies’ – a key success factor in bringing up happy, well rounded young people.
 The quality of early years’ experiences can have a fundamental impact on all aspects of human development, physically, emotionally and intellectually – they set the stage for later health, wellbeing and learning.
 There is a demonstrated link between young children’s social-emotional competence and their cognitive development, language skills, mental health and school success.

 Our programme aims to help children feel positive about themselves, their abilities and the people around them.
-Social-emotional competence in early childhood is made up from the following:
+Social-emotional competence in early childhood is made up of the following:

 • Self-esteem – good feelings about oneself